“I say we…”

 That part of her remembers her mother’s words.
 She would approve, Caroline thinks, of devouring him, and of his devouring of others.
 She would not even condemn the mass Embrace, Caroline admits.

 There’s another pull on her, though, wrapped around her soul since birth, and all the more tightly since her Embrace.

-This is the unbound evil her sire has stood against for a thousand years, that he fought without hesitation or mercy in the name of the God they both share.
+This is the unbound evil her sire has stood against for a thousand years.
+The evil that he fought without hesitation or mercy in the name of the God they both share.
 Even as this rabid Kindred gloats about his childer, of future generations.

 She is the next generation of the Camarilla’s sword.
-A sword that has proven its victory across civilization, that these creatures have been beaten back to the edges of it.
+A sword that has proven its victory across civilization, that these creatures have been beaten back to the edges of.